We may earn a commission when you click on the affiliate links in this post.

 - Additional Topping Ideas: red onion, pickles, banana peppers, avocado slices, cucumber slices.

 - Spread mayonnaise on two slices of whole wheat bread.
-Layer turkey, lettuce, tomatoes, and cheese on one slice.
+Layer cheese, turkey, lettuce, tomatoes, and another cheese slice.
 Top with the other slice of bread.

 - Cut the sandwich in half for easy eating or sharing.